SuaMusica/stac/website/docs/widgets/tab_bar.md

 # Tab

-The Mirai Tab allows you to build a Flutter Tab widget using JSON.
+The Stac Tab allows you to build a Flutter Tab widget using JSON.
 To know more about the Tab widget in Flutter, refer to the [official documentation](https://api.flutter.dev/flutter/material/Tab-class.html).

 ## Properties